 Tom Harrison Maps makes the newest version of this Central Sierrra wilderness map.
 Kaiser Wilderness has glacier boulders, huge granite – Kaiser Peak, 4×4 routes and big cell phone towers, plus a lotta great views all the way around.
 Elevations range from 7000′ to 10,320′ above sea level.

-Kaiser Pass is a narrow paved road, located in between Huntington Lake and Edison Lake; Only open in the summer months and closed for winter.
+Kaiser Pass Road is a narrow paved road, located in between Huntington Lake and Edison Lake; Only open in the summer months and closed for winter.
 No long trailers or RVs allowed on this route.
 Minimal pulls outs, maximum scenery.

 Headwaters to the San Joaquin River start way back here in the mid-Sierra mountains.
 Decent fishing, awesome camping, rock climbing, hot springs and plenty of hidden spaces.
 Hiking and mountain biking in this region is abundant, as well as in winter, with cross-country skiing and snowmo trails.